How to choose a referee for a job

 - why you would make a good employee.

 How to include referees on your resume

-Referee details are usually put at the end of a resume.
+Usually, you put referee details at the end of your resume.
 There are two ways to do this.
 You can either:

-- List only the name and job title of your referees, with "contact details provided upon request" written underneath (you will then give their contact details when asked)
+- list only the name and job title of your referees, with ‘Contact details available on request’ written underneath.
+You then give their contact details when asked.

-If a job ad specifically asks for referees' contact details to be provided, make sure you include them on your resume.
+If a job advertisement specifically asks for referees' contact details to be provided, make sure you include them on your resume.

-For more about writing resumes, visit our How to write a resume page.
+For more about writing resumes, our How to write a resume has more information.

-- If you didn't get the job, thank them anyway and ask to talk about the questions they were asked (this could help with future applications)
+- If you didn't get the job, thank them anyway and ask if you can find out about the questions they were asked by the prospective employer (this could help with future applications).